CQCL/pytket-benchmarking-store/README.md

 If everything went correctly, you will see "Ready to upload?
 True" when you execute this script.

-Now you just need to `git add` the folder created within `benchmarking_circuits`, commit and push.
+Now you just need to `git add` the folder created within `benchmarking_circuits`.
+Please, add your new commit in a separate branch and create a PR to main.
+This will ensure that sanity checks are executed before adding the changes to main.

 For more information see the [tutorial notebook](https://github.com/CQCL/pytket-benchmarking/blob/main/example_notebooks/compiler-benchmarking-tutorial.ipynb), which includes how to use `pytket-benchmarking` tools to generate random circuits and other features.